 The Kindergarten and Transitional Kindergarten classes differ mainly in the degree of structure, the length of the school day, and the types of readiness skills activities.The Two Year Plan (TK)

-Transitional Kindergarten is for students who will be turning 5 in the Fall or Winter, and those who are old enough for regular Kindergarten but not yet developmentally mature enough to benefit from the more structured class.
+Transitional Kindergarten is for students who will be turning 5 in the fall or early winter, and those who are old enough for regular Kindergarten but not yet developmentally mature enough to benefit from the more structured class.
 Many families say that this program was a wonderful start for their children's school experience.
 No one has ever come back to us years later with regrets about this choice.

 Children applying for admission to the one year Kindergarten program must be five (5) years old by September 1st.
-California is one of a very few states still holding to a December birth-date.
-Most other states have September 1 and some are even earlier.
 Many reliable studies show that students who are developmentally mature tend to be more successful in their later school life.
 At MCS, we are committed to the belief that God has a unique developmental timetable for each child, and that children profit most from correct placement in accordance with their developmental, rather than their chronological age.
 We use proven assessments, parent and teacher input, and the skill and wisdom of an experienced staff to assist parents in making a wise choice.

 Kindergarten Students Experience the Joy of Learning

 Reading/ Language Arts

 TK stresses the pre-reading and pre-literary skills such as alphabet recognition, sound association, sequencing, left to right progression, visual discrimination,following directions, listening, literature, auditory discrimination,and much more.
 Eye tracking and other small and large motor skills develop during this year.